DelazJ/QGIS-Documentation/docs/user_manual/grass_integration/grass_integration.rst

 'Category' (key, ID) is an integer attached to geometry primitives, and it is used as the link to one key column in the database table.
-.. tip:: **GRASS Data Loading**

-   If you don't see GRASS project item, verify in :menuselection:`Help --> About --> Providers` if GRASS vector provider is loaded.

 .. tip:: **Learning the GRASS Vector Model**
 .. _import_data_dnd: